syntasso/kratix-docs/docs/main/05-reference/03-promises/03-updates.md

         name: bar
 ```

-Kratix will schedule the `bar` namespace to all destinations with the label
+Kratix will schedule the `bar` namespace to all Destinations with the label
-`environment: dev` and leave all of `environment: dev` clusters with the old
+`environment: dev` and leave all of `environment: dev` Desintations with the old
 `foo` namespace.
 It's up to the platform team to manually delete these resources
 by deleting all `WorkPlacement` resources marked with the `kratix.io/orphaned`
 label.